Saint Vincent's Catholic Medical Centers

-Saint Vincent Catholic Medical Centers of New York d/b/a as Saint Vincent's Catholic Medical Centers (Saint Vincent's, or SVCMC) was a healthcare system, anchored by its flagship hospital, St. Vincent's Hospital Manhattan, locally referred to as "St. Vincent's".
+Saint Vincent's Catholic Medical Centers (also known as Saint Vincent's or SVCMC) was a healthcare system in New York City, anchored by its flagship hospital, St. Vincent's Hospital Manhattan.

 St. Vincent's was founded in 1849 and was a major teaching hospital in the Greenwich Village neighborhood of Manhattan, New York City.
-It closed on April 30, 2010, under circumstances that triggered an investigation by the Manhattan District Attorney.
+It closed on April 30, 2010.
 Demolition began at the end of 2012 and was completed in early 2013.
-Other hospital buildings are being converted into luxury condos and a new luxury building, Greenwich Lane, has replaced the St. Vincent's building.
+Other hospital buildings were converted into luxury condos and a new luxury building, Greenwich Lane, has replaced the St. Vincent's building.

 History

 Operation

 For more than 150 years, St. Vincent's Hospital served a wide range of New Yorkers, especially in its neighborhood of Greenwich Village, including poets, writers, artists, homeless people, the poor and the working class.
-It treated victims of the cholera epidemic of 1849 and of the Hudson River landing of US Airways Flight 1549.
+It treated victims of the cholera epidemic of 1849 and of the Hudson River landing of US Airways Flight 1549 in 2009.
 It was the designated provider for New York and New Jersey members of the U.S. Department of Defense Health Plan.
 Over time it expanded to become a major medical and research center.
 It maintained its connection to the Roman Catholic tradition, and was sponsored by the Bishop of Brooklyn and the President of the Sisters of Charity of New York.